Did you know, back in 1956, UK’s first Area of Outstanding Natural Beauty was Gower Peninsula?

 Breakfast at the Oyster House was great.
 There was a selection of items on the menu to choose from.
 On the first morning, we had granola which was a very generous portion.
 Granola topped with yoghurt, berry compote and seeds.
 The crunch was perfect and the compote added a bit of sweetness to the breakfast.
 The next day I had smashed avocado on toast with chopped cherry tomatoes and dukkah and Kev had eggs florentine with a great hollandaise sauce and perfectly poached eggs.

-Rhosili Bay is located on the southwest tip of Gower with golden sand across the beach with grassy banks.
+Rhosili Bay is located on the southwest tip of Gower Peninsula with golden sand across the beach with grassy banks.
 It is often voted as one of the UK’s best beaches.
-Park at the National Trust Car park that overlooks the beach then get ready to explore via the rugged Coastal walks.
+Park at the National Trust Car park that overlooks the beach then get ready to explore via the rugged Coastal walks on the Gower Peninsula.
 The Times nominated Rhossili as ‘The UK’s No.1 dog-friendly beach.

 The National Trust has a shop and light bites and hot drinks are available from there too.
 The staff are really helpful and have information on the tide times and what the best routes for the time you have there are.
 Pop in there before you set off for information.